microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

    ![VSTS Demo Generator](images/vstsdemogen1-1.png)

-1. Once the project is provisioned, click the team project URL to navigate to the project.
+1. Once the project is provisioned, click on the team project URL to navigate to the project.

    ![VSTS Demo Generator](images/vstsdemogen1_2.png)